usmcamp0811/dotfiles/packages/scripts/vault-scripts/README.md

 1. Use `vault-crawler` to generate `vault kv put` commands for a specific Vault path.
 2. Run the generated commands in the new environment to recreate the secrets.

+#### Scenario 4: Validating Vault Configurations for System Deployments

+Before deploying a NixOS system configuration, run:

+1. `system-vault-check <system-name>` to validate that all required Vault paths and fields exist.
+2. Proceed with the deployment if the check passes.

 ---

 ### Remote Saving of AppRole Secrets

-The `save-approle-secrets` script now supports saving AppRole secrets to a remote machine.
+The `save-approle-secrets` script supports saving AppRole secrets to a remote machine.
 Use the `--remote` option to specify the target machine and path.
 For example:

 - **Command:** `save-approle-secrets my-approle --remote user@host:/path/to/secrets`
 - **Behavior:** Saves the `role-id` and `secret-id` files to the specified remote location.